1985

 time I get a few laughs, sort of 'you can't wear that' sort of thing."[14]

-(This was the general view among - especially - British artists at this time.
+His way to dress wasn't really special.
+It was the general view among - especially -

 be anyway.
 Mart missed out on his teens, just generally going out, seeing